pp-pwr/AdvertBoard-Front/README.md

 Server address is defined in 'src/contants/index.js' as 'API_BASE_URL' variable.
 Default is
 ### `https://pwr-advert-board-backend.herokuapp.com/api`

-## Custom advert, and report generator
+## Custom advert and report generator
 Code for generators is located in `/generator` directory.
 Both generators were written in Python.

 Advert generator code snippet: